mahajan-aadi/Speech-Recognition/README.md

-# Voice-Recognition
+# Speech-Recognition
- The FPGA Project for Voive Recognition
+ The FPGA Project for Speech Recognition